iitmcvg/ai-head-trauma/g3docs/resnet_models.md

 ### Observations
 - More testing needs to be done on this simple architecture.
 - The weights are initialized as 'uniform_random'.
 Other weight initializations need to be tried.
 As the model is getting stuck in local minimas.
-- Performed Image augmentation on this custom model, the acc dropped even further.
+- Performed Image augmentation on this custom model, the acc didn't improve by much.

 ![accuracy vs number of epoch](/media/custom_model_1_aug_acc.png)